 Students are to treat their host families with respect, keep their space clean, and make every effort to follow household norms like a member of the family.
 Specific policies and procedures described in the Student-Guardian Handbook are designed to ensure that students have an optimal relationship with their host families.

-IUHPFL students may not date anyone in the host country during the program, including other program participants at their site, because focusing on one person can be counterproductive to the unity of the student team, the student's interaction with his or her host family, and his or her overall learning experience.
+IUHPFL students may not date anyone in the host country during the program, including other program participants at their site, because focusing on one person can be counterproductive to the unity of the student team, the student's interaction with their host family, and their overall learning experience.

 Even though the laws of other countries may differ from those of the U.S. with regard to the consumption of alcohol, tobacco and other substances, IUHPFL students are to conduct themselves abroad as minors from the state of Indiana.
 This means that participants are strictly prohibited from purchasing or consuming alcohol, tobacco, or other substances at all times.